igolden/igolden.github.io/_posts/2016-01-01-holiday-fitness-recovery.md

 > ###But Ian, why?
 What are you training for?

-I'm training for life - and I'm sick of getting asked that.
+I'm training to be a badass entrepreneur - and I'm sick of getting asked that.
 I don't need a reason to be in great shape, that's a ***requirement of success*** to me.
 Plus being in shape and eating right makes *every other* aspect of your life easier.

 ---